rashmi-sandunika-k/rashmi-sandunika-k/README.md

 # 👋 Hi there, I'm Rashmi
+## Aspiring Data Analyst | Industrial Statistics and Mathematical Finance Undergraduate

-### Turning data into insights, insights into impact.
+### I turning data into meaningful insights actionable solutions.

 I am an undergraduate in **Industrial Statistics & Mathematical Finance** with a strong interest in data analysis and data-driven decision making.
 I enjoy exploring data, extracting meaningful insights, and building solutions that support better decisions.